 So off we went, and we just returned from one fantastic week living in a little Parisian apartment a 1/2 block from the Seine.
 Wow.

 Their eyes were opened to the beauty of Paris with its heavenly pastries, gilded buildings, fancy department stores and twinkling Eiffel Tower.
-But they also glimpsed the city’s gritty side — riding the Metro and watching the gypsies with their children beg for money or seeing the street people with their little dogs that sit eerily still.
-They stopped with us and listened to amazing street performers in the Metro as well, among Parisians who were missing trains to hear the beautiful orchestra.
+But they also saw the diversity of the city and stopped with us to listen to amazing street performers in the Metro, among Parisians who were missing trains to hear the beautiful orchestra.
 They played on playgrounds and rode the Tuileries carousel with French children and German children and realized that aside from the cool Euro clothes and glasses they were wearing, they were all pretty much the same and that all this life was going on thousands of miles from their suburban home.

 I love where we live, but it’s a pretty sheltered place, very homogenous.
 It can get boring and it’s easy to forget that we are part of a much bigger, much more diverse world than our little town 30 miles from Boston.
 In Paris, you can find some comforts of home, but things are different.
 The cheese tastes funny to my kids.
 The ham isn’t the same.
 You can’t get a proper chocolate milk.
 The hamburgers have Russian dressing on them.